jaydevelopsshit/PlutoDocs/index.md

 ---
-title: home
+title: Home
 nav-order: 1
 permalink: /
 ---
-# Pluto Documentation
+# Pluto Docs

-Welcome to the Pluto docs.
+Welcome to the Pluto documentation, here you can find information regarding Pluto and Terraria.